 On this page, you can view MLB live odds for all of the games coming up.
 You can also learn how each of the main betting markets works so that you know how to make the most of them.
 To further help you out, we present to you our special MLB odds comparison and line movement widget.
 It will help you get the best value for your baseball bets.
 We’ll also show you where to wager on the best MLB futures odds on markets like the MVP and division winners.

 The moneyline betting market is one of the easiest to understand because it simply requires you to predict which team will win a particular game.
-MLB odds will be given for each of the two teams in the game, and those odds will be prefixed by either a plus sign (+) or a minus sign (-).
+MLB moneyline odds will be given for each of the two teams in the game, and those lines will be prefixed by either a plus sign (+) or a minus sign (-).
 Consider the following example:

 |New York Yankees:||+130|